patrickjohncyh/ibm-waldo/2-MachineLearning/2-1-MachineLearning.md

 Another aspect of convolution that can lead to computational savings is the number of output filters of the convolution operation.
 Theoretically, the computational complexity of each layer should scale linearly with the number of output filters.
 In reality, the computational savings may not be exactly linear due to optimizations applied by cuDNN on GPU hardware.
 Nevertheless, with the goal of improving inference rate, the number of filters for first 4 Convlutional layers was reduced by a factor of 2 and the by a factor of 4 for the last 2 layers.

 Lastly, the dimensions (Width x Height x Depth) of the input to a convolution is another factor that determines its speed.
 The input layer has dimensions (30,112,112,3) and the input convolution in the original C3D model has strides (1,1,1) (D,W,H), padding set to 'same' and 64 output filters.
 Therefore it's output would be of shape (30,112,112,64).
 The sheer size of this layer will trickle down the rest of the model.
-Therefore, the first convolutional layer was modified to have stirdes (1,2,2) i.e stride 1 along the temporal domain, and stride 2 along the spatial domain, reducing its output to shape (30,56,56,64), a reduction by a factor of 4.
+Therefore, the first convolutional layer was modified to have stirdes (1,2,2) i.e stride 1 along the temporal domain, and stride 2 along the spatial domain, and the number of output filters halved, reducing its output to shape (30,56,56,32), a reduction by a factor of 4.

 After applying the above modifications, the model was observed to have \~3M parameters.
 The model was then run on the Jetson Nano and an infernece rate of \~0.125 inferences/s or 8 FPS was observed.
 Sufficient for smooth, real-time gesture detection.